Freight Cars

 Tide

-TYCO displays two cars in the introductory group of Covered Hoppers that appear to have never made beyond their catalog appearance.
-The Tide and Arm & Hammer examples are not known to exist as regular production models.
+TYCO displays two cars in the introductory group of Covered Hoppers that appear to have never made beyond a 1973-74 catalog appearance.
+Both Tide and Arm & Hammer examples are not known to exist as regular production models.